khemmyrick/Mineral-Cat-2/README.md

 1. Start Project 8 from end of Project 6.
 2. Search by Group functionality somewhat deployed as of Project 6!
-	- Search by Group functionality needs to be adjusted to Project 8 specs. []
+	- Search by Group functionality needs to be adjusted to Project 8 specs. [x]
 3. Make templates match (or exceed) sample files.
 (Mostly) deployed as of Project 6.
-	- Get CSS working with both Opera AND Chrome?
 4. Allow text search.
 	- EXTRA: FULL Text search.
 5. Allow filter by first letter of mineral name.
 6. Allow filter by group.
+7. In Progress: Filter by category.

-# Pre-Existing Errors to Debug
+# Pre-Existing Errors to Debug [x]
-1. (Surprise discovery) P6 CSS Works (mostly) as intended in Opera 56 but not Chrome 69.
-2. (Known known) JavaScript Slideshow as-is is objectively un-aesthetic.
-[Unless I think of somewhere else to put it, deprecate with non-list homepage]
+1. What I thought was a CSS error turned out to be an issue in Chrome's cache, somehow.
+2. Homepage is now mineral list with A minerals selected.
+Slideshow not in use.

 # To Do: